 I couldn’t wrap up this blog post without sharing a tiny screenshot of my submission.

 So, What’s Next?!

 The verdict of whether my session is accepted is due out until May 15.
-Odds are that my submission won’t be accepted.
+The odds are that my submission won’t be accepted.
 Most submissions aren’t.
 Totally okay with that.

-Now, that I’ve shared this with you.
-What are some of things that you’ve accomplished recently for which you are really proud?
+Now, that I’ve shared this with you, what are some of the things that you’ve accomplished recently for which you are proud?
 Don’t be shy.
 Brag.
 You’ve earned it.